 Maths home learning is sent out on Thursday and is due back on the following Monday.Every other week children either complete a task on ‘my maths’ or practice their rapid recall targets.

 Tasks are designed to support the learning taking place in class.
 Please work with your child to complete the activities, but please don’t do it for them!
 We encourage the children to try their best, even if they might make mistakes.

-Children must have a full PE kit.
+Children must have a full PE kit in school everyday.
 Please make sure all items are labelled.
 If your child does not have a PE kit in school they will be given one to wear for the lesson and a letter will be sent home to let you know.

 We follow the ‘Come and See’ scheme of work.
 Each topic lasts for four weeks.
 We begin by exploring what each topic means to us before moving on to how it relates to religion and the gospels.
 During the year we also learn about other faiths.
 At OLM we focus on Judaism and Islam.
 This is a brilliant way to teach respect for our community as a whole, regardless of cultures and beliefs.

 Year 4 will be exploring what the word 'Community' means to them.
 They will be thinking about the community within their home life, their school life and various celebrations with friends and families.
 There will also be an exciting opportunity to explore the parish community in Muswell Hill, giving the children to research Our Lady of Muswell Church and recognise that our Chair of Governors 'Marco' is a Deacon within our local church.
 This will link to scriptures in the Bible exploring the ways in which Jesus served within the community.

 Topic 5 Giving & Receiving